aostrun/ERC721_Article/en_EN/post.md

   emit ApprovalForAll(msg.sender, _operator, _approved);
 }
 ```
-Function used to set the operator who will have permissions to operate on the behalf of the message sender.
+The function used to set the operator who will have permissions to operate on the behalf of the message sender.
 So basically message sender can assign addresses to operate on his behalf.
 In this function we require that the operator address we are trying to set approval for is not the message sender because that wouldn't make sense, message sender giving himself permissions to operate on his behalf doesn't make sense so we prevent that.
-Next we update the mapping `operatorApprovals` with the given value `_approved` which can be set to true or false (boolean type), giving approval or removing one.
-At the end we emit an `ApprovalForAll` event.
+Next, we update the mapping `operatorApprovals` with the given value `_approved` which can be set to true or false (boolean type), giving approval or removing one.
+At the end, we emit an `ApprovalForAll` event.

 ```javascript
 function clearApproval(address _owner, uint256 _tokenId) internal{